BrookeMesinere4/Assignment-3-MIST-353/HomeworkAPI/README.md

 The fourth procedure used was "spHotelAddReview."
 This was created so the users could look at hotel reviews and also add their own reviews.

 ### Ella Southwell
-The fifth procedure was "spRoomGetAvailabilityByDateRange."
-This procedure was created to get the availability of dates the user can use if staying multiple nights at a hotel.
+The API "spRoomGetAvailabilityByDateRange" was created to get the availability of dates the user can use if staying multiple nights at a hotel.
 Using the room availability table, I created a code allowing users to find all available dates during a given period.
 Then, I group the dates available by the room ID so the user can look at the dates available for a specific hotel.
-This procedure is valuable for our site because it helps users book for specific days.
+This API is valuable for our site because it helps users book for specific days.
+The input for this code is the dates the user is looking for.
+The output is the room available during those dates.

-The last procedure was "spHotelSearchBy Radius."
-This was used to get all hotels within a radius given by a user.
-This procedure was created using the hotel table.
+The API "spHotelSearchByRadius" was used to get all hotels within a radius given by a user.
+This API was created using the hotel table.
 Then, I created the attributes @longitude, @latitude, and @radius.
 I then used the distance formula to find the radius.
 The code then checks for hotels less than or equal to the radius.
 This procedure helps users find hotels within a particular area and is essential so users can find specific locations.
+The input is the latitude and longitude the user is looking for.
+The output is the the hotels in given radius.

 ## References
 We followed our own notes and examples that we got from lectures in this assignment.
 We also had help from ChatGPT to create our mock data.
 The prompt used in ChatGPT is as followed:
-"Can you write me a procted query using SQL that adds a hotel review to a website?"
+"Can you write me a protected query using SQL that adds a hotel review to a website?"
+"I'm converting SQL server procedures to APIs in ASP.NET Core 8.
+I need to convert this table to a class.
+Give me the code (Followed by sql code for each table)."